JonathanNye/img2splat/README.md

 ## Running img2splat

 img2splat needs [Java](https://www.java.com/en/download/) to run.
-At a minimum, you have to provide an image via the `input`/`i` flag:
+At a minimum, you have to provide an image as the first argument:

-`java -jar img2splat.jar -i myimage.png`
+`java -jar img2splat.jar myimage.png`

 ### Macro Button Press Duration

 You can also specify the length of button presses/releases in the generated macro.
 By default, buttons are pressed for 0.1 seconds and released for the same.
 You can override this via the `pressDuration`/`d` flag:

-`java -jar img2splat.jar -i myimage.png -d 0.05`
+`java -jar img2splat.jar myimage.png -d 0.05`

 A macro with a press duration of 0.05 would run approximately twice as fast as default.
 The tradeoff, however, is you may be more likely to run into missed button presses and a compromised image.
 This ultimately boils down to the